1st December 1943

 5th December 1943

 In the afternoon the Commanding Officer and his order group went up the hill and spent the first part of the night with the Grenadiers.
-There was still some shelling of the San Clemente - Miele road and the Mule Track, and the monastery had defied all attempts to capture it.
+There was still some shelling of the San Clemente - Mieli road and the Mule Track, and the monastery had defied all attempts to capture it.
 The battalion left Cici at midnight and marched up the hill via the Mule Track.
 Then they went to the left of Point 819 and across Bare Arse.
 It was broad daylight before the battalion were across the hill, and their progress was hurried by mortar fire while they were on the open slope.

 6th December 1943

 A rather weary battalion break fasted behind the Coldstream ridge.
 This was a most unpleasant place because not only were we subjected to intermittent mortar fire, but were also continuously sniped from Formelli, which had been cleared but not occupied, and to which the enemy had returned.
 From the top of the Coldstream ridge could be seen our objective – Acquapendola.
 The last of the ridges running north and south before the comparatively flat ground leading to the River Garigliano.
-The maps of this district were so inaccurate that no proper appreciation of the ground could be made until it was actually seen. while making his reconnaissance Captain Malone was killed by a mortar bomb and Captain Stainton took command of the Company.
-Major Pike was wounded in the hand, but continued to command his Company.
+The maps of this district were so inaccurate that no proper appreciation of the ground could be made until it was actually seen. while making his reconnaissance Captain Malone was killed by a mortar bomb and Captain Stainton took command of the company.
+Major Pike was wounded in the hand, but continued to command his company.
 The same shell which killed Captain Malone also wounded Lieutenant Mackenzie, it seemed not seriously, but he died some days later of a fractured skull.

 The attack was to be made over the top of the Coldstream ridge.
-The Grenadiers on the right were to take the Northern part of the Acquapendola ridge and an isolated feature - Point 470.
+The Grenadiers on the right were to take the northern part of the Acquapendola ridge and an isolated feature - Point 470.
 We were to capture the southern part of the ridge and the saddle between it and the northern part.
 The objective was about 1000 yards from the start line on the top of the Coldstream ridge, and it was necessary to descend through very thick scrub, cross a comparatively flat stretch of holding clay known as "The Lawn", and then climb the steep side of the Acquapendola ridge.
 The artillery fired for thirty minutes on the intervening country, and then for ninety minutes of mixed smoke and HE on the final objectives.
 There were a few casualties from shelling during the advance including Lieutenant Duberley who was severely wounded and died soon afterwards.
 Fortunately, the objective was not held by the enemy - at least not when we arrived on it.
 The position was taken without further loss save that of sweat, and was consolidated with G Company forward on the right, Right Flank on the left, and F Company on high ground on the left flank.
 The Grenadiers also captured their objectives but they found that the ground between them and Rocca D' Evandro to the north was strongly held and precipitous,

 The Durham Light Infantry had in the meantime gone up the hill and captured the low ridge running south-west downwards from the Coldstream positions and entered Cocuruzzo.